maurizioquadrio/maurizioquadrio.github.io/papers.markdown

 <!---

-Margheritti, Schillaci, Pipolo, Quadrio, Boracchi
-Data Augmentation Based on Computational Geometry for Neural Network Training in Medical Flow Field Classification
+1) Margheritti, Schillaci, Pipolo, Quadrio, Boracchi Data Augmentation Based on Computational Geometry for Neural Network Training in Medical Flow Field Classification NCA

-Inhalation Magazine 1 and 2
+2-3) Inhalation Magazine 1 and 2

-On the comparison between topological and surface sensitivities for bio-fluid dynamics application
+4) On the comparison between topological and surface sensitivities for bio-fluid dynamics applications AIMETA

-Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI)
+5) Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI)

+6) Near-field aeroacoustic effects of spanwise forcing on a transonic wing: a DNS study Niccolò Berizzi, Davide Gatti, Giulio Soldati, Sergio Pirozzoli and Maurizio Quadrio Applied Science

+7) Understanding the mismatch between in-vivo and in-silico rhinomanometry Marco Atzori1, Gabriele Dini Ciacci and Maurizio Quadrio IJCARS

+8) The aerodynamic performance of a transonic airfoil with spanwise forcing Niccolò Berizzi, Davide Gatti, Giulio Soldati, Sergio Pirozzoli and Maurizio Quadrio
+J. Fluid Mechanics

 -->